Why Fast Downhills Scare the Spandex Off Me — And How I Learned to Survive Them

 • ✅ Practice often

-You might never love downhills—but you can definitely survive them.
+You might never love downhills—but you can survive them.
 And maybe even grin a little on the way down.

 Comments